Introduction to String in C++

 string (data type ) trying (variable) = "Test" (Value assigned to variable)

-Explanation: The texts that are written inside the brackets in the above syntax is regarding how the syntax should actually be understood.
-According to syntax which is already above, a variable that is represented with the ‘string’ data type becomes the string variable and the string variable is assigned to a value.
+Explanation: The texts written inside the brackets in the above syntax are regarding how the syntax should be understood.
+According to the syntax above, a variable represented with the ‘string’ data type becomes the string variable, and the string variable is assigned to a value.
 This part of assigning a variable to its value is called initialization.

 Syntax: